Skip to main content

 Active

-We collect and recycle oyster shell from restaurants across southeastern Connecticut, map historic oyster beds in the Connecticut River, and work with regional nonprofits and state partners to build long-term restoration plans.
+We collect and recycle oyster shell from restaurants across southeastern Connecticut and map historic oyster beds in the river.
+We work with regional nonprofits and state partners to support the conditions these ecosystems need to recover.

 Eelgrass Recovery